thenewwazoo/homebridge-lutron-caseta-leap/README.md

 These features can also be disabled individually in the settings.
 This can improve responsiveness to the remaining types of presses. **The configuration options in HomeKit do not change, but the plug-in will ignore disabled press types.**

+#### Log Verbosity

+Two settings control how chatty the plugin's logs are:

+- **Log Verbosity** (`logLevel`): `normal` (default), `quiet`, or `errors-only`. `quiet` suppresses info-level lines (startup banners, retry-attempt notices, etc.) and `errors-only` additionally suppresses warnings, leaving only errors.
+Homebridge's own global debug toggle is unaffected — if you turn that on, debug output will still flow.
+- **Button Press Logging** (`buttonPressLogging`): `debug` (default), `info`, or `silent`.
+Button presses are special-cased because they're useful when wiring up automations but are noise the rest of the time. `debug` keeps them out of normal logs (visible only when global debug is enabled); `info` makes them visible in normal logs; `silent` drops them entirely.

+The defaults reflect a sane "production posture" — startup and per-device discovery lines are visible at info, but per-event noise (button presses, mDNS re-announcements, blind-position polls) is at debug.
+Turn things up with `buttonPressLogging: info` for short-term troubleshooting, or down with `logLevel: quiet`/`errors-only` for long-term operation.

 ## 🏄 User Information

 ### Adding and Removing Devices